TheJacksonLaboratory/PDXintegrator/docs/ncit.rst

 NCIT
 ====
-We will use the NCIT thesaurus to provide IDs for the concepts in PDXnet. ontolib currently does not sufficiently support this.
+We will use the NCIT thesaurus to provide IDs for the concepts in PDXnet.
+This is a big file with about 400000 terms and it is difficult to parse with ontolib, Jena, or OWLAPI.
+However, we need only a small subset of the NCIT for this project.

+ontolib currently does not sufficiently support this.
 We will use OWLAPI or a JSON obo parser (to do).

 Note that the NCIT code is not being used in the current demonstration program.